the777ist/wetakk/README.md

 # 🦊WeTakk

-### WeTakk is a forum that allows users to login/sign up and post updates & view updates posted by by other registered users, built using MongoDB, Express, NodeJS React and Redux.
+### WeTakk is a forum that allows users to login/sign up and post updates & view updates posted by by other registered users, built using MongoDB, Express, NodeJS React and Redux: https://wetakk-client.herokuapp.com/

 #### SERVER:
   1. Install and start MongoDB